My Stroke Injuries

 A common effect of stroke is aphasia, difficulty with speech and communication.
 I talk about that in the blog, and have worked with people who suffer from aphasia.

-I’m lucky because it has never been an obstacle for me – I notice a slight slowdown in my communication, but I am a very literate person so I’m confident that nobody else does.
+I’m lucky because it has never been an obstacle for me – I notice a slight slowdown in my communication, but I am a literate person and I’m confident that nobody else does.

 Driving

-These days, my driving license is no more than a handy form of ID.
+These days, my driving license is no more than a form of ID.

 Summary